 He has a BSc from UBC and a MSW from U of T. He has leadership experience in social work with his professional membership organization and the provincial regulatory college.

-He has municipal council experience in Orillia.
-Currently, he sits on the board of the Orillia Public Library and the city’s Committee of Adjustment.
+He has municipal council experience in Orillia and Haliburton County.
+Currently, he chairs the Orillia Committee of Adjustment.

 His lifestyle includes winter activities of curling and skiing and summer activities of motorcycling and sailing.
-He is Vice President of the Orillia Curling Club and Vice Commodore of the Champlain Sailing Club.
-He has run for fun since 1972, just slower now.
+He is President of the Orillia Curling Club and Commodore of the Champlain Sailing Club.

 Richard has over 15 years experience in Business Development with Canada’s largest Communications company, BCE.